dlworudgg/Popular_Restaurants/README.md

 # Analysis on Popular Restaurants in New York City
-## Using Selenium,Google Maps API, Open AI AP
+With Selenium,Google Maps API, Open AI API
+#

 Find popular restaurants and process their reviews.